 If you are caught without a valid ticket at the time of the ticket control, the inspectors will provide you with a confirmation receipt containing all the essential information, including a transaction number to pay the increased fare charge.
+The number is starting with 52, 53, 54 or 55.

 Once you’ve paid the increased fare charge of 60 euros, you will receive a receipt that will allow you to continue your journey within the selected fare zone.
 If you are not able to pay the ticket onsite, you will need to purchase a new ticket to continue your journey.